Mohamedosama-dev/Wallet_Mobile/README.md

 - **Transaction History**: Keep track of all past transactions, including transfers and withdrawals.
 - **Money Transfer**: Transfer funds to other users, deducting the amount from the available balance and saving transaction records.
 - **Withdrawal**: Withdraw funds from the wallet with automatic balance checks to ensure sufficient funds.
+- **Deposit**: Deposit funds from the wallet with automatic balance checks to ensure sufficient funds.
 - **Phone Credit**: A feature to manage phone credit balance (planned for future enhancements or mobile-related operations).
 - **Local Storage**: All user data, balances, and transaction history are stored locally using SharedPreferences for quick access.